 The General Rules are similar (with a few exceptions) to the rules from previous years.
 You can find the official rules in a document below, and the online version of those rules here

-STEM Expo 8 (2017-2018 school year) brings significant changes to the categories.
+STEM Expo 9 (2018-2019 school year) adds a new category and has some minor changes to last year in the other categories.
 Please see the category descriptions here

 When looking at the rubrics (document below) while preparing a student project entry please consider the following: